ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 ---
 title: "Periodic Boundary Conditions"
-teaching: 10
+teaching: 20
 exercises: 0
 questions:
-- "How to simlate a large system?"
+- "How to simulate an infinitely large system?"
-- "Why the simulation system should be neutralized"
+- "How to setup a periodic box"
 objectives:
 - "Explain why and when periodic boundary conditions are used"
-- "Explain how to setup periodic box"
-- "Explain why it is necessary to neutlalize the simulation system"
+- "Learn how the shape and the size of a periodic box can affect the simulation"
 keypoints:
 - "Periodic boundary conditions are used to approximate an infinitely large system"
--  "Simulation system should be neutralized by adding counterions"
+- "Periodic box should not restrict molecular motions in any way"
+- "The macromolecule shape, rotation and conformational changes should be taken into account in setup of the periodic box"
 ---
 Periodic boundary conditions (PBC) are used to approximate a large system by using a small part called a unit cell.
 The boundary to contain molecules in simulation is needed to preserve thermodynamic properties like temperature, pressure and density.
 Application of PBC to simulations allows to include the influence of bulk solvent or crystalline environments.